PeterCullenBurbery/basic-hypergeometric-functions-paclet/README.md

 # hypergeometric-functions-paclet
- This is a paclet for hypergeometric functions.
+ This is a paclet for basic hypergeometric functions.
  I am working on writing good code.
  I hope to do this by using version control to store history with GitHub instead of just copying the file to a backup directory on my computer.
 I am using GitHub and GitHub Desktop.
  I am using Mathematica 13.3 Prerelease version to build the paclet.